glugate/uno.ba/content/posts/getting-started.md

 ```

-We need a data source, so let's create MySql database:
+We need a data source, so let's create a MySql database:

 ```bash
 mysql -u root -p